‘Shame on you’: Daughter of elderly man hospitalized after alleged attack delivers message to those responsible

 State police say the elderly man was picking up a turkey in the Fenway area last Thursday night when a group of 30 to 40 people on dirt bikes and ATVs forced him off the road.

-They then smashed his car’s windows with rocks and a pipe and when the man then tried to escape, some of the bikers followed him.
+They then allegedly smashed his car’s windows with rocks and a pipe and when the man tried to escape, some of the bikers followed him.

-“He put down the window to ask another vehicle to call 9-1-1, and that’s when the assailants got off their bikes and beat him and smashed the car to pieces.
-And, we’re just lucky that he’s alive,” his daughter said.
+“He put down the window to ask another vehicle to call 9-1-1, and that’s when the assailants got off their bikes and beat him and smashed the car to pieces,” his daughter said.
+“We’re just lucky that he’s alive.”

-He was able to get away and eventually ended up collapsing in Joe’s Kwik Market before being rushed to the hospital.
+He was able to get away and eventually ended up collapsing at Joe’s Kwik Market before being rushed to the hospital.

 According to his daughter, he suffered a number of injuries including a massive bruise on the arm he was using to protect his heart.
 He also has bruised hips and ribs and has a cut on the top of his head from a brick that came through the window.